iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 + gpu_id (LIST)
 + model (LIST)

-For an upscaling one needs in a first shot the scale factor and a model.
+<p align="justify">For an upscaling one needs in a first shot the scale
+factor and a model.
 The other parameter can be as they are.
-For a resolution of the image of 512 x 512 pixel this is in general valid.
+For a resolution of the image of 512 x 512 pixel this is in general valid.</p>

-Over the gpu_id the user can decide, which GPU should be used.
+Over the gpu_id the user can decide, which GPU should be used for the upscaling.

 Depending on the hardware one needs the tiling.
 In my case I needs tiling for a resolution of 1024 upwards.